 On CompleteCar.ie there is no such thing as a silly question.
-No matter how small or complicated an issue seems, we'll help.
+No matter how small or complicated an issue seems, we'll do our best to help.
 Our experts will quickly answer your queries in a friendly and jargon-free manner.
-What are you waiting for?
-Ask us Anything!

 By submitting a question you are agreeing to this statement.
 Thank you.

 CompleteCar.ie aims to be compliant with the General Data Protection Regulation (GDPR), implemented on 25 May, 2018.
 At no stage shall we contact you without your express permission (by entering your email address, you are consenting for us to send you emails relating directly to your question).